Victor Young: (603) 271-3211

 Jane Vachon: (603) 271-3211

 The New Hampshire Junior Duck Stamp Art Contest will award first, second, third and honorable mention ribbons in four groups: grades K-3; 4-6; 7-9; and 10-12.
-The State Best-of-Show will be selected from among the first-place winning designs.
+The State Best-of-Show is selected from among the first-place winning designs.
 Winning artwork in all categories will be displayed at N.H Fish and Game headquarters in Concord.
-The Best-of-Show New Hampshire winner advances to the national Junior Duck Stamp Design Contest, in which the three top winners receive a cash award and a trip to the adult Federal Duck Stamp Contest.
+The Best-of-Show New Hampshire winner advances to the National Junior Duck Stamp Design Contest, in which the three top winners receive a cash award and a trip to the adult Federal Duck Stamp Contest.

 - ### -